 Top of the pageActionset

 Anaphylaxis is a severe allergic reaction.
 If you have had a severe allergic reaction in the past, you know how frightening it can be.
-Symptoms of breathing problems, itching, and swelling can come on quickly and become life-threatening.
+Symptoms of breathing problems, nausea or vomiting, itching, and swelling can come on quickly and become life-threatening.
 Giving yourself an epinephrine shot can slow down or stop an allergic reaction.
-That's why it is important to have epinephrine with you at all times and to know the right way to use it: It could save your life someday.
+That's why it is important to have epinephrine with you at all times and to know the right way to use it.
+It could save your life someday.

 How do I give the shot?